Necessary and Sufficient Conditions for Optimal Decision Trees using Dynamic Programming: Experiments

 \section{Experiments}

-To show the flexibility of \dtc, we test it on the four example domains introduced in Section~\ref{sec:obj_examples}. \dtc{} is implemented in C++ and its source is available at our repository.\footnote{Source code will be made available at a later time.} All experiments are run on a 2.6Ghz Intel i7 CPU with 8GB RAM using only one thread.
+To show the flexibility of \dtc, we test it on the four example domains introduced in Section~\ref{sec:obj_examples}.
+Additionally, we compare \dtc{} with two state-of-the-art dynamic programming approaches for maximizing classification accuracy. \dtc{} is implemented in C++ and is available as a Python package.\footnote{ \url{https://github.com/AlgTUDelft/pystreed}} All experiments are run on a 2.6 GHz Intel i7 CPU with 8GB RAM using only one thread.
 MIP models are solved using Gurobi 9.0 with default parameters \citep{gurobi}.

 In our analysis, we focus on scalability performance in comparison to the state-of-the-art optimal methods (if available).
 The following shows a summary of the results.
-The setup of all experiments, more extensive results and related work of the application domains is provided in the appendices~\ref{app:csc}-\ref{app:group_fair}.
+The setup of all experiments, more extensive results, and related work of the application domains is provided in the appendices~\ref{app:csc}-\ref{app:acc}.